 Calm Skin by Easing Stress

-Studies show that stress can inflame psoriasis and increase itching.
-Some people even trace their first outbreak of psoriasis to a very stressful event.
-On the other hand, if you lower stress, you may help reduce your psoriasis symptoms and feel a sense of control.
+Studies show that stress can make psoriasis and itching worse.
+Some people even trace their first outbreak to a very stressful event.
+So sometimes you can calm symptoms simply by lowering your anxiety.

 There are many ways to attack stress.
 Build a support system of family and friends.
 Think about what's most important to you and take time for it.
-Practice stress-relief techniques like yoga, meditation, or deep breathing.
-Mind-body techniques like guided imagery and biofeedback can also help you relax.
+Relaxing practices like yoga, meditation, and deep breathing help.
+Mind-body techniques like guided imagery and biofeedback (where you learn to control your body functions by changing your thoughts or what you’re doing) can also help you unwind.

 Other stress busters:

 - Get plenty of exercise.

 These will also help you fight off infections that may trigger flares.

 Avoid harsh products like lotions with alcohol, deodorant soaps, and even some laundry soaps.
 These can inflame your super-sensitive skin.
 Don’t buy clothes made from scratchy, rough fabrics.
 Choose softer, cotton-based ones instead.

 Quit Smoking and Drinking